JunLi-Galios/CDFL/README.md

 Run `python inference.py`

 ## Citation
-If you use our code or find our approach are useful, you are welcome to cite our paper:
+If you use our code or find our approach is useful, you are welcome to cite our paper:

     @InProceedings{Li_2019_ICCV,
     author = {Li, Jun and Lei, Peng and Todorovic, Sinisa},